Federal Emergency Management Agency (FEMA)

 Street Address and PPIN Unavailable

-If a street address and Parcel Personal Information Number (PPIN) are not available for you to use either of the mapping scenarios above, and you would still like to see exactly what things looks like on a specific property, you can go to the following website, www.emapsplus.com/almadison/maps.
-Once there try searching by “Owner” on the upper left of the page as they instruct.
-You can search just by a last name as well.
-Search results meeting the criteria will be generated after clicking the “Search” button.
+If a street address and Parcel Personal Information Number (PPIN) are not available for you to use either of the mapping scenarios above, and you would still like to see exactly what things looks like on a specific property, you can go to the following website, http://emaps.emapsplus.com/standard/madisoncoal.html.
+Once there try searching by “Name” at the top of the page as they instruct.
+Search results meeting the criteria will be generated after clicking the “Go” button.
 Select the correct Parcel number at the top of the correct search result and it will zoom in on the mapping to that parcel.
 Generate a report with the PPIN in it by selecting “Report” in the upper right corner of the page.
 Now use the PPIN to locate the property as discussed above or you can also use the “ZOOM TOOLS” in the upper left of the page to visually determine the property location and then use the PDF mapping also discussed above.